NCATSTranslator/Clinical-Data-Committee-Tracking-Voting/GetCreative()_DrugDiscoveryRepurposing_RarePulmonaryDisease/README.md

 4. What are the gene/protein targets of the remaining drugs?
 5. Are there other drugs that target those proteins?
 6. If so:
-  a. is there pre-clinical or genetic data linking the targets to Disease X?
+- is there pre-clinical or genetic data linking the targets to Disease X?
-  b.
-Is there literature linking the targets to Disease X?
+- is there literature linking the targets to Disease X?
-  c.
-Is there literature linking the targets to Disease X-related phenotypes?
+- is there literature linking the targets to Disease X-related phenotypes?
-  d.
-Are the targets expressed in disease-relevant tissues?
+- are the targets expressed in disease-relevant tissues?

-*Workflow Path: Option C
+*Workflow Path: Option C*

 1. What drugs are associated with Disease X in the real world or are known to treat Disease X?
 2. What are the gene/protein targets of those drugs?
 3. What tissues are those genes/proteins expressed in?
 4. What diseases are associated with those tissues?

-*Workflow Path: Option D
+*Workflow Path: Option D*

 1. What drugs are associated with Disease X in the real world or are known to treat Disease X?
 2. What genes are regulated by those drugs?
 3. What drugs regulate those genes in the same way?

-*Workflow Path: Option E
+*Workflow Path: Option E*

 1. What tissues are related to Disease X?
 2. What genes are expressed in those tissues?